-- Put up a no junk mail sign on your letter box to limit the amount of paper you consume.
+- Put up a no junk mail sign on your letterbox to limit the amount of paper waste.

 - Hang your wet clothes on a drying line or rack instead of using a powered dryer.

-- Hand wash your clothes, particularly if you only have a few items to wash.
+- Hand wash your clothes, particularly if you only have a few items to clean.

 - Start timing your showers.
 Or better yet, invest in a shower timer.